-the Common Stock of Confluent, Inc., a Delaware corporation (the "Con ls, assigns and transfers unto (" Transferee ") shares of npany"), standing in Holder's name on the Company's books as Certificate No. nereby irrevocably constitute and appoint bstitution in the premises.
+FOR VALUE RECEIVED, the undersigned (" Holder "), hereby sells, ass the Common Stock of Confluent, Inc., a Delaware corporation (the " Company UCS whether held in certificated or uncertificated form, and does hereby to transfer said stock on the books of the Company with full power of substituted. "), standing in Holder's name on the Company's books as Certificate No. rirrevocably constitute and appoint

 Date: HOLDER:

 (PRINT NAME)

 (Signature)

-Enouge of Holder (if applicable)

-Spouse of Holder (if applicable)
+Spouse e of Holder (if applicable)

-This Stock Power may only be used as authorized by the Early Exethe Company, dated and the exhibits thereto. ercise Notice and Restricted Stock Purchase Agreement between the Holder and
+This Stock Power may only be used as authorized by the Early Exercise the Company, dated and the exhibits thereto.
+Notice and Restricted Stock Purchase Agreement between the Holder and